linuxmint/captain/README.md

 # TODO

 - improve the UI which lists removals and additions
-- add a URL handler
+- make captain compatible with Debian by switching away from mint-common.aptdaemon*

-- make captain compatible with Debian by switching away from Mint/Ubuntu specific components
+* This requires aptdaemon to be forked and ported to Debian.